ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/connect.md

 ### A root certificate for TLS {#tls-cert}

-When using an encrypted protocol ([gRPC over TLS](https://grpc.io/docs/guides/auth/), or gRPCS), a network connection can only be continued if the client is sure that it receives a response from the genuine server that it is trying to connect to, rather than someone in-between intercepting its request on the network.
+When using an encrypted protocol ([gRPC over TLS](https://grpc.io/docs/guides/auth/), or gRPCS), a network connection can only be continued if the client is sure that it receives a response from the genuine server that it is trying to connect to, rather than someone in-the-middle intercepting its request on the network.
 This is assured by verifications through a [chain of trust]{% if lang == "en" %}(https://en.wikipedia.org/wiki/Chain_of_trust){% endif %}{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/Цепочка_доверия){% endif %} which requires the client to have a root certificate installed to operate.

 The OS that the client runs on already include a set of root certificates from the world's major certification authorities.
-However, the {{ ydb-short-name }} cluster owner can use its own CA that is not associated with any of the global ones, which is often the case in corporate environments, and is almost always used for self-deployment of clusters with connection encryption support.
+However, the {{ ydb-short-name }} cluster owner can use its own CA that is not associated with any of the global ones, which is often the case in corporate environments, and is almost always used for self-hosted deployment of clusters with connection encryption support.
 In this case, the cluster owner must somehow transfer its root certificate for use on the client side.
 This certificate may be installed in the operating system's certificate store where the client runs (manually by a user or by a corporate OS administration team) or built into the client itself (as is the case for {{ yandex-cloud }} in {{ ydb-short-name }} CLI and SDK).

 ### API for getting IAM tokens {#token-refresh-api}